ExaScience/cl-elprep/README.md

 # Demo

-We have a seperate [GitHub repository](https://github.com/ExaScience/elprep-demo) with demo scripts that use elPrep for procesing a subset of NA12878 that maps to chromosome 22.
+This repository includes demo scripts that use elPrep for procesing a NA12878 WES sample, as well as a subset of NA12878 WGS that maps to chromosome 22.

 # Manual Reference Pages